Diabetes: If You Can’t Prevent It, You May Be Able to Delay It

 5. Drink plain water instead of juice, soda, flavored water or diet drinks.

 6. Cut down your salt.
-Try to cook more with spices.
+Use spices to add flavor when cooking.

 7. Never grocery shop on an empty stomach.

-8. If you need to snack between meals, try to choose whole foods like grains, fruits or veggies.
-Even popcorn without the salt can take care of those hunger pains
+8. If you need to snack between meals, choose whole foods like grains, fruits and veggies.
+Even popcorn without the salt can satisfy hunger pains

 Delaying diabetes is the first step to preventing diabetes.
 Along with making healthy changes, talk with your doctor about getting your blood sugar tested.
 Be sure to let your care provider know if you have a family history of diabetes.

-Sources: Diabetes Prevention Program, National Institutes of Health; Diabetes Overview, American Diabetes Association, 2020; Prediabetes - Your Chance to Prevent Type 2 Diabetes, The Surprising Truth About Prediabetes Centers for Disease Control and Prevention, 2020.
+Sources: Diabetes Prevention Program, leaving site icon National Institutes of Health, 2022; Diabetes Overviewleaving site icon American Diabetes Association, 2023; Prediabetes - Your Chance to Prevent Type 2 Diabetes, leaving site icon Centers for Disease Control and Prevention, 2022; The Surprising Truth About Prediabetesleaving site icon Centers for Disease Control and Prevention, 2022

 Important Information